We don't make any decisions for our clients that we're not willing to make for our own families.

 All investments in the strategy consist of companies with responsible environmental, social and governance (ESG) affiliations that are listed in the Calvert Social Index.
 The strategy focuses on tax efficiency and may implement hedging strategies when appropriate.

-The METF strategy is a commission-free solution that we implement in the low-balance accounts.
+The METF strategy is a commission-free solution that we implement in low-balance accounts.
 This approach allows our client's accounts under $25,000 to participate in an investment strategy, but will not be unduly burdened by commissions by our custodian.

 The METF is a global asset allocation strategy which will overweight allocations in markets we feel have been unjustly ignored or are underperforming on a relative basis to other asset classes.
 The strategy has a moderate amount of risk.
 It can hold ETFs representing stocks, bonds, currencies and commodities, as well as cash.